Framer Speed Optimization: The Ultimate Guide (2026)

 • Replaced with a static image fallback for mobile users with limited bandwidth.

-4. Optimising Framer’s Layout & Interactions
+4. Optimizing Framer’s Layout & Interactions

 Framer’s powerful animations and interactive components can create immersive user experiences, but excessive animations and unnecessary elements can slow down performance.
 By keeping transitions efficient and testing layouts across different devices, you can strike the right balance between aesthetics and speed.